 If you’re following my work, there is a good chance that you do so because you have had an issue with your thyroid.
 The link between undiagnosed or inadequately treated thyroid disease and depression is really very strong.

 In a recent study, 93 patients with Hashimoto’s Thyroiditis and normal TSH levels were checked for depression and compared to a similar group of people free of apparent thyroid disease.

 Of those with thyroid disease, 49 had stable thyroid levels without medication and 44 were on T4 replacement therapy.
 Examples of T4 replacement include Synthroid, Tirosint, and levothyroxine.
 The thyroid blood levels were similar in all groups – those with or without thyroid disease and those on or not on thyroid replacement.

 Compared to those without thyroid disease, those with Hashimoto’s had nearly twice as high scores on the surveys for depression (5.0 vs 9.5).

-For those with thyroid disease, the higher the TSH score within the normal range, the higher their rate of depression10.
-Researchers in the psychiatric community have proposed a TSH cutoff of 2.5 for patients with depressive symptoms11.
+For those with thyroid disease, the higher the TSH score within the normal range, the higher their rate of depression.10

 What About Thyroid Antibodies?